NevinJiang1/NevinJiang1.github.io/index.md

-Today is Sunday
+Today is Sunday, June 5th, 2022.
-I will go to swim
-I have a new Github page.
 Let's have a look at how to use [Markdown](https://www.markdownguide.org/cheat-sheet/){:target="_blank"}.

 Here's what I need to do for today: